 The Rhody Senior Challenge

-Members of your Class of 2015 will launch a student-led initiative to raise funds in support of the University of Rhode Island.
-As graduating seniors and the newest group of soon-to-be young alumni, this is your chance to recognize the efforts of past and current donors by becoming a donor yourself.
-To encourage significant participation from member of the Class of 2015 by June 30, gifts of any size will count and all will make a difference!
+- Members of your Class of 2016 will launch a student-led initiative to raise funds in support of the University of Rhode Island.
+As graduating seniors and the newest group of young alumni, this is your chance to recognize the efforts of past and current donors by becoming a donor yourself.
+To encourage significant participation from members of the Class of 2016 by June 30, gifts of any size will count and all will make a difference!
+Click here for more information.